-The York Region District School Board continues to be one of the fastest growing school boards in Canada, and has grown by 9,000 elementary and 3,825 secondary school students since 2001.
+The York Region District School Board continues to be one of the fastest growing school boards in Canada, and has grown by 5,880 elementary and 2,500 secondary school students from 2002 - 2006.

-The York Region District School Board has constructed a total of 50 new elementary schools and 8 secondary schools since 1998, as well as 28 additions to schools.
-At the present time an additional 17 new elementary schools, 3 secondary schools and 9 additions are under design or have started construction.
-The Board has also recently committed to a replacement school strategy which will replace 10 existing schools with new facilities.

-All of the 125 school projects have been designed to improve accessibility by providing buildings which are physically accessible and have barrier free washrooms.
+The York Region District School Board has constructed a total of 56 new elementary schools and 10 secondary schools since 1998, as well as 35 additions to schools.
+At the present time an additional 14 new elementary schools, 6 replacement schools, 1 secondary school and 2 additions are under design or have started construction.
+All 124 school projects outlined above have been designed to improve accessibility by providing buildings which are physically accessible and have barrier free washrooms.